 A Director at Columbia Property (CXP) is Buying Shares

-This recent transaction increases John L. Dixon’s holding in the company by 12.54% to a total of $700.2K.
+Following this transaction John L. Dixon’s holding in the company was increased by 11.14% to a total of $569.2K.
 In addition to John L. Dixon, 4 other CXP executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>